– Leptospirosis is a zoonosis that affects many domestic and wild animals, mainly rodents (particularly rats) but also dogs and cattle, etc.

 – Rest and treatment of fever: paracetamol PO (Chapter 1).

 – Acetylsalicylic acid (aspirin) is contra-indicated (risk of haemorrhage).

-doxycycline PO (except pregnant or breast-feeding women and children under 8 years) for 7 days
+doxycycline PO (except in children under 8 years and pregnant or lactating women) for 7 days

 Adults: 100 mg 2 times daily